s7manth/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 2a.
 TAilor doesn't find any matches
   * 2a1.
-TAilor displays the error message
+TAilor displays an empty list

     User case ends